sbslee/streamlit-openai/README.md

 ### File Uploader Widget

-You can use `st.file_uploader` to let users upload files dynamically.
-While the widget allows file removal, the files remain in the chat history and context.
+You can use `st.file_uploader` to allow users to upload files dynamically.
-Here's an example of how to use it:
+Note that while the widget supports file removal, the files will still remain in the chat context.
+Example:

 ```python
 import streamlit as st